dyloxim/swatch.vim/README.md

 endif
 ```

-Note: users of the lightline plugin may find that this code interferes with the initializing of its intialization process.
-If you experience this difficulty, add the line: `call lightline#enable()` before the line `augroup END`
+Note: users of the lightline plugin may find that this code interferes its intialization process.
+If you experience difficulties, add the line: `call lightline#enable()` before the line `augroup END`

 ## Todos